DSCI-310-2025/dsci-310-group-14/README.md

 docker run -p 8888:8888 covid_analysis
 ```
 3. Access Jupyter Notebook:
-Open a browser and go to http://localhost:8888
+Open a browser and go to http://localhost:8888.

+Enter 'rstudio` as the username and the password from the output of previous `docker run`.

 Open notebooks/analysis.ipynb and execute the analysis.

 - A list of the dependencies needed to run your analysis